-MoDOT works to meet the initial contract completion date by preparing accurate plans and quantities, setting aggressive but reasonable completion dates and setting liquidated damages to reinforce completion dates without undue bid risks.
-In the first two quarters of fiscal year 2023, 78% of all closed-out projects were completed by their planned completion dates.
+MoDOT works to meet the initial contract completion date by preparing accurate plans and quantities, setting aggressive but reasonable completion dates, and setting liquidated damages to reinforce completion dates without undue bid risks.
+In the first three quarters of fiscal year 2023, 76% of all closed-out projects were completed by their planned completion dates.

-Weather, additional work or a MoDOT directive sometimes necessitates an authorized extension of the completion date without any financial assessment to the contractor.
-In the first two quarters of FY 2023, 89% of the closed-out projects were completed by the adjusted dates.
+Weather, additional work, or a MoDOT directive sometimes necessitates an authorized extension of the completion date without any financial assessment to the contractor.
+In the first three quarters of FY 2023, 88% of the closed-out projects were completed by the adjusted dates.

 There are times when a contractor misses the contract completion date, and the contractor is assessed damages.
-Of the road and bridge contracts completed in the first two quarters of FY 2023 that did not meet the original contract date, eight were extended due to extra work, three were extended due to utility delays, 14 were extended by MoDOT, one was extended due to weather and six missed the completion date with damages assessed totaling \$99,300.
+Of the road and bridge contracts completed in the first three quarters of FY 2023 that did not meet the original contract date, 14 were extended due to extra work, five were extended due to utility delays, 23 were extended by MoDOT, five were extended due to weather and 15 missed the completion date with damages assessed totaling \$117,700.

 The target for this measure is to have at least 80% of projects completed by the original completion date.
-At the end of the first two quarters of FY 2023, the average number of all contracts completed by the original completion date was 78%.
+At the end of the first three quarters of FY 2023, the average number of all contracts completed by the original completion date was 78%.